 Just one vulnerable machine can cause a lot of damage to an organization's network.

-The agency said it was aware of "incidents where compromised Active Directory credentials were used months after the victim organization patched their VPN appliance," which would suggest that the attackers remained in the network post-update.
-They are now moving laterally through the networks using compromised Active Directory accounts.
+The agency said it was aware of "incidents where compromised Microsoft Entra ID credentials were used months after the victim organization patched their VPN appliance," which would suggest that the attackers remained in the network post-update.
+They are now moving laterally through the networks using compromised Microsoft Entra ID accounts.

 Exploiting the vulnerability is simple—the entry on Rapid7’s AttackerKB describes the impact of the flaw as, “Causes massive damage.
 If not patched, likely wrecked.”

 “CISA strongly urges organizations that have not yet done so to upgrade their Pulse Secure VPN to the corresponding patches for CVE-2019-11510,” according to CISA’s alert.
-“If—after applying the detection measures in this alert—organizations detect evidence of CVE-2019-11510 exploitation, CISA recommends changing passwords for all Active Directory accounts, including administrators and services accounts.”
+“If—after applying the detection measures in this alert—organizations detect evidence of CVE-2019-11510 exploitation, CISA recommends changing passwords for all Microsoft Entra ID accounts, including administrators and services accounts.”